PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4891" title="GS: Revert be7e1163b4f7e3fe19876462fb26cd082ffb3ab4" authors="lightningterror" >}}

+This PR reverts an older commit from 2013 (1.2 era) which had wrong assumptions on texture region repeating and how the clamping is handled along with it.

 {{< progress/github-link prNums="4906" title="GS: Use stream buffer for vertices/indices/uniforms" authors="stenzek" >}}

 This will certainly help AMD GPUs on Windows but it does help NVIDIA GPU users too as the default behavior was to stall (essentialy wait and stop for new instructions) which caused bad performance.